goetas-webservices/geis-group-cz-client/README.md

-# Adyen Payments SOAP PHP client
+# Geis Group Shipment  SOAP PHP client

-This project provides a SOAP client for the Adyen Payments webservice API
+This project provides a SOAP client for the Geis Group Shipment client API

 More info can be found visiting [https://www.geis-group.cz/en](https://www.geis-group.cz/en)